Gayniggers from Outer Space

-Gayniggers from Outer Space is a 1992 Danish English-language satirical science fiction short film, directed by Danish performance artist Morten Lindberg.
+Gayniggers from Outer Space is a 1992 English-language Danish satirical science fiction short film, directed by Danish performance artist Morten Lindberg.
 The film is a parody of the science fiction and blaxploitation genres.

 Plot

 The film follows a group of intergalactic homosexual black men from the planet Anus, who discover the presence of female creatures on planet Earth.
 Using rayguns, they proceed to eliminate all females from Earth, eliciting gratitude from the previously oppressed male population.
 Before leaving the planet, they leave behind a "Gay Ambassador" to educate the Earthlings about their new way of life.